Skip to main content

 Digital Media Lab

-Geisel Library's Digital Media Lab (DML) is open to all UC San Diego faculty, staff, and students, providing a space for media creation and editing.
+Geisel Library's Digital Media Lab (DML) is a space for media creation and editing that is open to all UC San Diego faculty, staff, and students.
 It is located in the Geisel East Commons, on the 2nd floor.
-The DML offers the Adobe Creative Cloud suite and software for 3D modeling (Blender, Maya, Inventor, Solidworks, Sketchup) and photogrammetry (Agisoft Pro/Standard).
+The DML offers the Adobe Creative Cloud suite and software for 3D modeling (Blender, Solidworks, Sketchup) and photogrammetry (Agisoft Pro/Standard).

 To see examples of what can be done in the DML view our YouTube channel.